Death of a Ladies' Man (album): Album cover

+Reception

-ReceptionDeath of a Ladies' Man was released to universal confusion and largely bad reviews, leaving many die-hard Cohen fans stunned.
+Death of a Ladies' Man was released to universal confusion and largely bad reviews, leaving many die-hard Cohen fans stunned.
 Rolling Stone headlined its review with "Leonard Cohen's doo-wop Nightmare" and observed, "Too much of the record sounds like the world's most flamboyant extrovert producing and arranging the world's most fatalist introvert."
 The Toronto Star declared in large type, "Leonard Cohen is for Musical Sadists".

-While defending the album, AllMusic writer Dave Thompson concedes, "It is also true that a cursory listen to the album suggests that the whole thing was simply a ragbag of crazy notions thrown into the air to see where they landed."
+While defending the album, in a retrospective review AllMusic writer Dave Thompson concedes, "It is also true that a cursory listen to the album suggests that the whole thing was simply a ragbag of crazy notions thrown into the air to see where they landed."
 In 2010, Cohen biographer Anthony Reynolds singled out "True Love Leaves No Traces" for praise, describing the song, which Cohen sings with Ronee Blakley, as "incandescently beautiful as anything either man would ever commit to tape".

 Commercial performance

 Up to 1978, the album was one of Cohen's biggest sellers in Sweden.